-Here, Plaintiffs' claims are aligned with the claims of the other class members.
-They thus have every incentive to vigorously pursue the claims of the class, as they have done to date by remaining actively involved in this matter since its inception, participating in discovery, and involving themselves in the mediation and settlement process.
-In fact, Plaintiffs each rejected an early individual offer of judgment, for a significant sum, because accepting it would have meant that there would have been no relief for the class.
+Here, Plaintiff's claims are aligned with the claims of the other class members.
+He thus has every incentive to vigorously pursue the claims of the class, as he has done to date by remaining actively involved in this matter since its inception, participating in discovery, and involving himself in the mediation and settlement process.
+In fact, Mr. Luster rejected an early individual offer of judgment, for a significant sum, because it did not provide any relief to the class.

-In addition, Plaintiffs retained the services of law firms with extensive experience in litigating consumer class actions, and TCPA actions in particular.
-Plaintiffs' counsel includes the law firms who, collectively, have been involved in virtually every large nationwide class action involving banks and debt collection robocalls.
+In addition, Mr. Luster retained the services of law firms with extensive experience in litigating consumer class actions, and TCPA actions in particular.